 “Accountability in life separates the wishers from the action-takers that care enough about their future to account for their daily actions!” ~ John Di Lemme

 Have you ever treated yourself to a true accountability partner?
-Have you ever had someone hold the space for YOU to be and stay accountable to yourself, your dreams, aspirations and goals?
+Have you ever had someone hold the space for YOU to be and stay accountable to yourself, your dreams, aspirations, and goals?
 I suggest you do!
 There is nothing like having the support and consistency that an accountability buddy can provide you.
 Accountability is defined as an obligation or willingness to accept responsibility or to account for one’s actions.
 And, it’s so important to staying motivated!
-It’s also a BIG reason people choose to work with a coach in business.
+It’s also a BIG reason people choose to work with a coach in their business.
 Whether you choose to work with a coach, join a program, or set up your own accountability support team, it will help you carry out your actions, stay consistent and declare your goals to another person who can hold an audience for you.